 But to the men of Hollywood, marriage was like a prison.
 Populated by men who valued immorality and considered women playthings, their leading men had to be crass creepy cads because that's what they were too.

-The other problem with this scenario was treating an extremely desirable woman like dirt.
 This is a common theme in older movies.
 The female stars of Hollywood consisted of some of the most beautiful women in the world.
 Most men of that time would be thrilled if such a woman wanted them and would marry them in a second.